lorenanda/speech-emotion-recognition/README.rst

 LSTM      51.29%
 ========  ========

 Model summaries and performace plots are saved in images.
 I used the two best performing models (CNN and LSTM) to make predictions on new audio files (movie dialogue clips and self-recorded voice).
-Overall, both models predicted the correct emotion and misclassified similar emotions, when the speech expression was ambiguous.
+Overall, both models predicted the correct emotion; they misclassified similar emotions in the cases when the speech expression was ambiguous.

 How to use
 --------